Virginia Job Adventures

 Set in the foothills of the Blue Ridge Mountains, near Charlottesville, Virginia, Innisfree Village is a residential, lifesharing community with adults with intellectual disabilities.
 Residents (known as coworkers in the village), volunteers, and staff live, work, and play together on a 550-acre therapeutic farm emphasizing empowerment, interdependence, and mutual respect of all community members.

 Program in the Spotlight Are you looking for a meaningful experience with adults with disabilities in a rural community setting?
 As a Residential Volunteer, individuals will experience the joys and challenges of a lifesharing community.
 At the core of the volunteer experience is the building of genuine connections with the coworkers as well as other community members.
 Volunteers live with coworkers in family-style homes, providing support for their daily personal care, overall health, and emotional needs.
 Engagement in the therapeutic workstations is a part of daily community life.
-In the art studio, bakery, community kitchen, farp, volunteers provide guidance and support, encouraging coworkers to pursue their creative passions and skill development, while having the unique opportunity to develop and learn new practical and creative skills for themselves.
+In the art studio, bakery, community kitchen, farm, herb and vegetable gardens, pottery, weavery, and woodshop, volunteers provide guidance and support, encouraging coworkers to pursue their creative passions and skill development, while having the unique opportunity to develop and learn new practical and creative skills for themselves.
 With a broad demographic of life experiences, personal backgrounds, and cultural traditions, volunteers enrich the community through their gifts, talents, and individuality.
-Fully participating in the events of daily life, along with special gatherings and social events, offer unique opportunities to develop connections that can last a lifetime.
+Fully participating in the events of daily life, along with special gatherings and social events, offers unique opportunities to develop connections that can last a lifetime.
 A monthly stipend, private room, meals, and plentiful benefits are provided.
 Applicants must be patient, empathetic, flexible, and positive, at least 18 years of age, and able to commit to a year of service.
 To learn more, explore InnisfreeVillage.org.

 Julie Freeman-Mullins